born-2learn/born-2learn.github.io/_posts/2021-1-22-qosf-effect-of-entanglement-on-model-training.md

 ## Project Description

 Classical neural networks encode higher dimensional vectors(inputs) to lower dimensional vectors(outputs), but the reverse is not possible.
-Recent research has shown that scrambling of information form a small subsystem to a larger one is feasible.
+Recent research has shown that scrambling of information from a small subsystem to a larger one is feasible.
 In our QOSF project, we analyse the effect of entanglement as a variational circuit trains and we also study the role of various entropies to characterize entanglement.

 ## Entropy to quantify entanglement